stackai/stackai-vpc/README.md

     a) Read more in the [MongoDB initialization README](mongodb/initialization/README.md)

+4. After the initialization, you can run `docker compose down` to stop mongodb.

 ## Unstructured

 1. Go to the `unstructured` folder and create your unstructured credentials.